esouliot/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Test a Model on New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

 Here are seven German traffic signs that I found on the web:

 ![alt text][image4]